Education and Training

 Fellowship Program Coordinator

-This one-year fellowship, directed by Dr. David Grand, consists of sub-specialized training in body CT, US, and MR in a high-volume, modern academic radiology department.
+This one-year fellowship consists of sub-specialized training in Body MRI, CT, US, as well as image-guided procedures, in a high-volume, modern academic radiology department.

 The body CT division is led by Dr. David J. Grand, an authority on body imaging and intervention.
 The department performs over 110,000 CT exams per year using state-of-the-art equipment including multiple 64-detector row CT scanners using low dose protocols, as well as a dedicated, wide-bore interventional CT scanner.
 The fellowship includes extensive exposure to CT guided procedures including all biopsies and drainages.